Vinayak21601/user-management-api/README.md

 Install the necessary dependencies by running the following command:

-Copy
-Edit
 npm install
+npm run dev
 Start the development server:

-sql
-Copy
-Edit
-npm start
-The application will be running at http://localhost:3000. 🌐
+The application will be running at localhost🌐

 API Integration 🔌
 This application expects an API that supports the following actions: